This is a discontinued camera

 Battery Type: 6 AA

-We don't have any durability or warranty concerns with the Core at this time.
-If something changes, we will update this review.
+To date, we have not had any durability issues with the Bushnell Core Dual Sensor.
+If anything arises, we will be sure to update this review.

 Keep in mind, our 2-year warranty program is your free insurance program in case something goes wrong with a camera you purchase from us.
 This warranty protects you from any manufacturing defect the camera might experience for two years.